sabarishmohanjs/eSim-Open-Source/README.md

-# ESIM Summer Fellowship – IC Contributions
+# eSim Summer Fellowship – IC Contributions

 ## About eSim
 [eSim](https://esim.fossee.in/) is an open-source Electronic Design Automation (EDA) tool developed by the **FOSSEE team at IIT Bombay**.